 Ultimate Guide to Killing BugsJune 10, 2021

-Learn how to kill X number of common garden insects
+Learn how to kill 41 common garden insects

 Red spider mites are a tiny but persistent species of mite that can severely damage your plants.
 They can destroy a whole garden in a short amount of time.
 And they’re common during the hot summer months, particularly in dry conditions.
 This is when flowers and vegetables are most vulnerable.

 Red spider mites live in warm environments and thrive in hot, dry weather.
 Though they can also sometimes live in humid conditions.
 Red spider mites are smaller than clover mites.
+These are pretty easily killed by the SNS line of natural pesticides.
 The most common member of the mite family is the two-spotted spider mite.